Horace: Knight

 According to Suetonius, the second book of Epistles was prompted by Augustus, who desired a verse epistle to be addressed to himself.
 Augustus was in fact a prolific letter-writer and he once asked Horace to be his personal secretary.
 Horace refused the secretarial role but complied with the emperor's request for a verse letter.
 The letter to Augustus may have been slow in coming, being published possibly as late as 11 BC.
 It celebrated, among other things, the 15 BC military victories of his stepsons, Drusus and Tiberius, yet it and the following letter were largely devoted to literary theory and criticism.
 The literary theme was explored still further in Ars Poetica, published separately but written in the form of an epistle and sometimes referred to as Epistles 2.3 (possibly the last poem he ever wrote).
 He was also commissioned to write odes commemorating the victories of Drusus and Tiberius and one to be sung in a temple of Apollo for the Secular Games, a long-abandoned festival that Augustus revived in accordance with his policy of recreating ancient customs (Carmen Saeculare).

 Suetonius recorded some gossip about Horace's sexual activities late in life, claiming that the walls of his bedchamber were covered with obscene pictures and mirrors, so that he saw erotica wherever he looked.
 The poet died at 56 years of age, not long after his friend Maecenas, near whose tomb he was laid to rest.
 Both men bequeathed their property to Augustus, an honour that the emperor expected of his friends.

 Works

-The dating of Horace's works isn't known precisely and scholars often debate the exact order in which they were first 'published'.
+The dating of Horace's works is only approximately known, and scholars often debate the precise order in which they were first "published".
 There are persuasive arguments for the following chronology: